 7th Street Casino

-The only Indian casino among the six, it’s just a fairly small building with only slot machines.
+The only Indian casino among the six, it’s just a fairly small, slots-only building (no table games).

 The 20,000 square foot casino is on the Kansas side, tucked between a cemetery and some Wyandotte County government buildings.

 Five hundred and seventy-five slot machines dot the property.
 I haven’t personally been here, but they may be the bingo-style class II gaming machines found at Indian casinos, rather than traditional Vegas-style slot machines.